jazzband/django-floppyforms/docs/widgets.rst

     django-floppyforms with Django 1.2, the ClearableFileInput will behave just like a traditional FileInput.

+.. note:: TypedMultipleChoiceField

-    The ``TypedMultipleChoiceField`` has also been added in Django 1.3 and is imported into the namespace if it is available.
+    The ``TypedMultipleChoiceField`` has also been added in Django 1.3, it will behave like a normal ``MultipleChoiceField`` on Django 1.2.

 .. note:: RegexField